AJMCoder/Battleboard/README.md

 ## How to play

 Battleships is a classic strategy game whereby the users end goal, is to destroy the hidden ships on the board.
 This project is based on this classic board game and is made purely in Python.
 This version of the game is soley played against the developer, and so the ships placements have been predetermined before the user starts.
 The objective for the user, is to try and guess where the ships are located through entering coordinates, as propted by the console.
 After each attempt, the console will show and mark where the user selected and display either; Miss, Hit or Destroyed.
 A miss is displayed as an 'x', a hit is displayed as an 'o' and when the user destroys the final part of a ship a 'D' is shown, indicating destroyed.
-The user has a total of 3 ships to destroy completely within 20 attempts, otherwise a message of '
+The user has a total of 3 ships to destroy completely within 15 attempts, otherwise a message of 'You have lost!' will appear.
+If the user manages to destroy the ships, then they are met with 'Congratulations!
+You have won!'.
+Following on from this, you can select to play again via the prompts.

-## Features
+# Features

-### Existing Features
+## Existing Features

 - Currently the game is played on a 10 by 10 board which is generated with predetermined ship locations on it.
 - The boards axis are labelled numerically, with the smallest value input being 0, top left corner, and the largest being 99, bottom right corner.
-- Before starting the game, the play is unaware of the coordinates, as they are nested in the raw code, so the ships are completely hidden until found.
+- Before starting the game, the user is unaware of the coordinates, as they are nested in the raw code, so the ships are completely hidden until found.
--
+- The user has a limited number of rounds before the game ends.
+If all turns are used up before finding the ships locations, the terminal will print "You have lost!".
+- Alternatively, if the user does manage to find all the ships and destroy them, they will be prompted with the message "You have won!".
+- Regardless of the outcome, at the end of the game, the user will be ask if they would like to play again, entering 'Y' or 'N' to continue.
+- The game has a feature that notifies the user if the input they chose was invalid.
+For example, if the user wrote "Shoot at tile 56", the terminal would return "Invalid entry, please try again." as this input is not an integer by itself.
+- The game also check to see if the user inputs a repeated guess.
+So not to take a shot away from the user, the terminal will return "Already fired at this location, try again.".

-### Future Developments
+## Future Developments

 **Coming Soon**
 - In the future, this game will be played against the computer with randomly generated coordinates for the ships.
 This feature would enable replayability and allow the user to repeatably play the game over and over with different result each time potentially.